 Frank Creede.
-Mr. Creede has served as our Chief Technology Officer since 2003.
+Mr. Creede has served as our Chief Technical Officer since 2003.
 He has our led the strategy, development and operation of our enterprise focused, carrier grade, mobile applications and cloud services.
 Mr. Creede is a former board member of the San Diego Tech Coast Angels and an angel investor in over 10 Southern California emerging high tech companies.
 From 1986 to 2002, Mr. Creede was the Chairman, President & CEO of Logic Innovations, Inc., which he founded and which was acquired by Xyratex Ltd. in 1999.
 He also founded Staffing Innovations, LLC, a technical contract outsourcing business in 1997, which was acquired in 2012.
 Mr. Creede is a volunteer mentor at the Chairman's Roundtable, and a volunteer on the CommNexus NextStage committee.
 He holds a Bachelor's of Science Degree in Electrical Engineering from UC Davis and he has completed coursework for the MBA program at San Diego State University.

 Leon Frazier.
 Mr. Frazier became our Chief Sales and Marketing Officer in June 2014.
-He has conducted an independent consulting practice since May 2012 after leaving Bloomberg Government Sales and Marketing as Head of Sales, which he was recruited to start in 2010.
-Prior to this Mr. Frazier served as Sprint's Vice President of Public Sector Business (which included State and Local Government, Education, Utilities, Healthcare and Federal Government).
-From September 2005 until August 2006, he became their Senior Vice President of Enterprise and Public Sector (which included construction, manufacturing, professional services and distribution) and continued as Sprint's Senior Vice President of Enterprise and Public sector until his retirement from Sprint in
+Prior to joining us, he conducted an independent consulting practice from May 2012.
+In April 2010, he was recruited to start Bloomberg Government Sales and Marketing as Head of Sales and served in that role until May 2012.
+Mr. Frazier previously served in various roles for Sprint Corporation, including Vice President of Public Sector Business (which included State and Local Government, Education, Utilities, Healthcare and Federal Government), and Senior Vice President of Enterprise and Public Sector (which also included construction, manufacturing, professional services and distribution) and Senior Vice President of Enterprise and Public Sector, from September 2005 until his retirement from Sprint in 2008.
+Prior to joining Sprint, Mr. Frazier was Vice President of Public Sector at Nextel, which position he held since 2001 after joining Nextel in 1997 and designing and implementing a corporation accounts program which was responsible for sales to 375 of the

-2007.
-Prior to joining Sprint, Mr. Frazier was Vice President of Public Sector at Nextel, which position he held since 2001 after joining Nextel in 1997 and designing and implementing a corporation accounts program which was responsible for sales to 375 of the Fortune 500.
+Fortune 500.
 Mr. Frazier has more than 33 years of experience in the telecommunications industry, starting in 1981 at RCA where he was a Senior Vice President with subsequent positions at General Electric and Mitel Business Telephone Systems where he was Vice President and General Manager of the North American Division.
 Mr. Frazier graduated from Virginia Commonwealth University in 1971 with a bachelor's degree in Business Management.